cfsengineering/CEASIOMpy/CONTRIBUTING.md

 #### Naming conventions

-We try to follow th following naming conventions in CEASIOMpy:
+We try to follow the following naming conventions in CEASIOMpy:

 - Variables : lower_case_with_underscores
 - Functions : lower_case_with_underscores